gmc-code/PC-using-RTD/docs/setup/Sphinx.rst

 Installations
 -----------------------------

-| Sphinx and some useful extentions can be installed individually or via a requirements.txt file.
+| Sphinx and some useful extensions can be installed individually or via a requirements.txt file.
 | For installing all in one go via a requirements.txt file steps: :ref:`Python requirements`.